a-mahdipour/DS-ML-AI-intro/README.md

 ![alt text](FIGs/fig20.jpg)
 [Dankers et al., Prediction Modeling Methodology, 2018]

-It is always challenging in a #machinelearning (#ml) system to split samples to training and test (validation) sets, particularly when dealing with #hyperparameter tuning, in which we may need a test set to select the optimized hyperparameters.
+It is always challenging in a ML system to split samples to training and test (validation) sets, particularly when dealing with hyperparameter tuning, in which we may need a test set to select the optimized hyperparameters.
 Large training set (thus small test set) tends to an imperfect testing on new candidates.
 Small training test (thus large test set) can also suggest an imprecise evaluation and bias results towards a specific subset of samples.

-To overcome this issue, one method is to define a validation set (also called development set or #devset) on training set and apply #crossvalidation.
+To overcome this issue, one method is to define a validation set (also called development set or #devset) on training set and apply cross-validation.
 More precisely, considering a series of evaluations, in each evaluation a small portion of samples are considered as dev. set within training data.
 Once all evaluations are completed, we may calculate the average evaluation to measure the performance of the model.
 Then we test the model against unseen samples.

 ![alt text](FIGs/fig25.jpg)
 Kupssinskü et al., Sensors 20:2125, 2020

 ----
-## 26. Neural networks (NNs)
+## 26. Neural networks (NN)
-Some important types of #neuralnetworks (#nn) that generate most pretarined models in #deeplearning (#dl) are:
+Some important types of NN that generate most pretarined models in DL are:
-1. Artificial Neural Networks (#ann): also referred to as Feed-Forward NN or Multi-Layer perceptron MLP (#mlp), is a group of multiple perceptrons (neurons) at each NN-layer comprises of input, hidden and output layers.
+1. Artificial Neural Networks (ANN): also referred to as Feed-Forward NN or Multi-Layer perceptron MLP (NLP), is a group of multiple perceptrons (neurons) at each NN-layer comprises of input, hidden and output layers.
 Usually used for tabular data.

-2. Convolution Neural Networks (#cnn): automatically learns the implemented filters to extract required/relevant features from input data.
+2. Convolution Neural Networks (CNN): automatically learns the implemented filters to extract required/relevant features from input data.
 CNN is used for image/video sequential data.

-3. Recurrent Neural Networks (#rnn): contains a recurrent connection (looping constraint) on the hidden layers so that all sequential information (e.g. categorical data) present in the input data are captured.
+3. Recurrent Neural Networks (RNN): contains a recurrent connection (looping constraint) on the hidden layers so that all sequential information (e.g. categorical data) present in the input data are captured.
 Usually used for sequence data.

 ![alt text](FIGs/fig21.jpg)
 ashutoshtripathi.com

-#recurrentNeuralnetwork (#rnn) deals with sequence data present in the input data (e.g. dependencies among #categoricaldata) to provide predictions.
+Recurrent Neural Network (RNN) deals with sequence data present in the input data (e.g. dependencies among categorica ldata) to provide predictions.
 RNN also contributes with parameter-sharing mechanism (sharing parameters for diverse time steps) which in turn, tends to less time consumption and fewer parameters during training.
-RNN, like many other #neuralnetworks, suffers from #vanishing/ #exploding #gradients for larger number of time steps.
+RNN, like many other #neuralnetworks, suffers from vanishing/exploding gradients for larger number of time steps.
 RNN is usually used for text, audio or time series data.

 ![alt text](FIGs/fig22.gif)
 towardsdatascience.com

-As we previously mentioned, #convolutionalneuralnetworks (#cnn) is an important type of #neuralnetworks (#nn) with many applications in
+As we previously mentioned, Convolutional Neural Networks (CNN) is an important type of NN with many applications in
-- natural language processing (#nlp)
+- natural language processing (NLP)
 - image processing/classification/segmentation
 - video processing
 - speech recognition